 1. No student or recognized student organization shall fail to comply with or answer lawful and/or reasonable instructions, court orders/directives, departmental/office policies or procedures, directions, and/or requests for proper identification given by persons including but not limited to a university official, law enforcement officer, court official, or medical expert in the performance of their duties.

-• Departments/offices include but are not limited to the Office of Residence Life, Office of Student Life, Fraternity & Sorority Life, Student Leadership and Involvement, Center for Multicultural Student Services (CMSS), or University Recreation (UREC).
+• Departments/offices include but are not limited to the Office of Residence Life, Office of Student Life, Fraternity & Sorority Life, Student Leadership and Involvement, Center for Multicultural Student Services (CMSS), University Recreation (UREC), Alternative Transportation, JMU Athletics, or those with oversight of a student group.

-• A university official includes but is not limited to members of the faculty, administrative staff, classified staff, Office of Residence Life staff (including house managers), Office of Student Life staff, CMSS staff, UREC staff, event/program staff, or other professional or student staff of university departments/offices.
+• A university official includes but is not limited to members of the faculty, administrative staff, classified staff, Office of Residence Life staff (including house managers), Office of Student Life staff, CMSS staff, UREC staff, Athletics staff, faculty/staff with oversight of a student group, event/program staff, or other professional or student staff of university departments/offices.

 2. No student or recognized student organization shall fail to schedule or attend an administratively requested meeting or investigation interview.